 - Psychology courses are included for elementary education and early childhood education majors

-- Students need a minimum of 130 credits to graduate.
+- A minimum of 130 credits to graduate.

-- A passing score on the student’s portfolio.
+- A passing score on the portfolio presentation

 Students who complete all graduation and Minnesota licensure requirements may be eligible for assignment into the teaching ministry.
 The faculty reviews these students and recommends them to the synod’s Assignment Committee (Conference of Presidents).